tom hackett: sculpture

 object in absentia

-presented the viewer with a mass of 600 number sequences, which bounce and refract with natural light from the glass ceiling dome of the PM Gallery, a former public library.
+Presented the viewer with a mass of 600 number sequences, which bounce and refract with natural light from the glass ceiling dome of the PM Gallery, a former public library.
 At first glance the specific numerical quality of the work is subsumed within its wider form, which evokes and encodes notions of ornate architectural decoration.
 A closer examination reveals individual number sequences and triggers a secondary level of reading.

 Each number sequence represents a Dewey Decimal library coding as found on the spine of a Library book.
 Each coding is ascribed in relation to an object, and its potential plurality of classifications.
 Each objected was donated or lent by someone resident in the Borough.
 A photo of a deceased pet rabbit is ascribed to: 129.421 Origin and destiny of original souls, Greater London.
 A pair of roller blades to:625.742 Roads, England andWales.
 A tourist model of the Eiffel tower to: 370.117 education for international understanding.